-The main circuit board of the TOE is built into a sealed case of the complete product (Smart Meter Gateway) and can be identified by the laser engraving on the case showing a hardware revision number.
-The revision number follows the following structure: "SMGW-X-1A-111-n0".
-Thereby the X stands for the communication variant (E=Ethernet, B=BPL, G=GPRS, L=LTE) and the n stands for the SIM card type (0=none, 3= SIM slot only).
-The "1A" is the reference for the product generation and corresponds to the TOE hardware version 1.0 (cmp.
-ST [6], chapter 1.2).
+The main circuit board of the TOE is built into a sealed case of the complete product (Smart Meter Gateway) and can be identified by the laser engraving on the case showing the hardware revision number.
+The revision number follows the following structure: "SMGW-X-YY-111-n0".
+Thereby the X stands for the communication variant (E=Ethernet, P=powerWAN Ethernet, B=BPL, G=GPRS, L=LTE, C=CDMA).
+YY stands for the product generation and corresponds to the TOE hardware version (1A=Version 1.0, 1B=Version 1.0.1).
+The n stands for the SIM card type (0=none, 1=Soldered SIM and SIM Slot, 3=SIM slot only).
+For more details see ST [6], chapter 1.2.

-The software part of the SMGW can be identified by the value 26533-26663, which consists of two revision numbers of the underlying version control system for the TOE, where the first part is for the operating system and the second part is for the SMGW application.
+The software part of the SMGW can be identified by the value 31416-31435, which consists of two revision numbers of the underlying version control system for the TOE, where the first part stands for the operating system and the second part stands for the SMGW application.
+The value 31416-31435 corresponds to the TOE software version 1.1.

 The guidance documentation for the different user roles [10], [11], [12] explain how to retrieve the information from the TOE.
-The value 26533-26663 corresponds to the TOE software version 1.0.